BlairMar/deliveroo-webscraping-team/README.md

 It also contains interactive cells if you wish to rerun the scraper without opening a new instance of the browser.

 ## Testing
-to run all the tests:
+to run all the tests, edit `run_tests.sh` to replace `python3` with your python version e.g. `python3.8`, then run the following:
 ```bash
 chmod +x run_tests.sh
 ./run_tests.sh